 Terms of Use

-These Terms apply to all of Synerio’s SaaS based products and services.
+These Terms apply to all Synerio products and services.

-Client will notify Synerio in a timely manner of any violation of these Terms upon becoming aware of it, and Client shall be liable for any breach of this provision by its Users.
+Customer will notify Synerio in a timely manner of any violation of these Terms upon becoming aware of it, and Customer shall be liable for any breach of this provision by its Users.

 1.1 Administrative Users

-During the set-up of the Platform, and Client’s initiation to same, Client will designate an Administrative Username and password for its account, subject to the approval of Synerio.
+During the set-up of the Platform, and Customer’s initiation to same, Customer will designate an Administrative Username and password for its account, subject to the approval of Synerio.

 1.2 Authorized Users

-Client may configure individual accounts for their Authorized Users to access to access the Platform.
-User accounts may not be used by more than one User for Client but may be reassigned to new Authorized Users replacing former Authorized Users who no longer require such access.
-Account reassignment is the sole responsibility of the Client.
+Customer may configure individual accounts for their Authorized Users to access to access the Platform.
+User accounts may not be used by more than specific individual, but Customer may request a User accounts to be reassigned to new Authorized Users replacing former Authorized Users who no longer require such access.

 2. ADDITIONAL RESPONSIBILITIES OF CUSTOMER